Transport in Saint Lucia: By air

 Saint Lucia is served by two airports.
-Larger jets arrive at Hewanorra International Airport located in Vieux Fort, 40 miles South of Castries (which is the island's capital and largest city).
+Larger jets arrive at Hewanorra International Airport located in Vieux Fort, 40 miles south of Castries (which is the island's capital and largest city).
 Smaller inter-island planes land at George F.L.
 Charles Airport, just outside of Castries.
 Many major airlines serve Saint Lucia.
 Several smaller airlines fly to George F.L.
-Charles via neighbouring islands.
+Charles Airport via neighbouring islands.
+Saint Lucia is a member of the Eastern Caribbean Civil Aviation Authority and hosts its Hewanorra Outstation at Hewanorra International Airport.

 By sea

 Cruise ships enter the main seaport at Castries, and dock at one of the facilities there.
 Fast and modern catamaran can be booked for travel to and from the islands of Martinique, Guadeloupe, and Dominica.
 Yachts dock at various facilities in Castries, Marigot Bay, or Rodney Bay.

 Public transportation (bus)

 Saint Lucia's mini buses offer inexpensive transportation and run until approximately 10 pm (longer on Friday nights when the weekly "jump up" takes place at Gros Islet).
 All buses are registered with a green 'M' licence plate and labelled with a yellow sticker on the front of the vehicle, signifying their route.